JMorris1575/confirmation2018/docs/deployment.rst

 My app works on the local machine, now to try it out on webfaction.
 I will do a commit and write down the names of the files and directories that need to be transferred, transfer them, and then try to run ``letsencrypt_webfaction`` again.

+So far no luck.
+But I'm getting closer.
+The oddball files are being saved in ``webfaction_wellknown/.well-known/acme-challenge/``, I just haven't been able to deliver them yet.

+I realized, a little later, that I hadn't restarted the apache2 server.
+That may have been the reason I got the 404 error.
+I will try again now, and if that doesn't work, after restarting...

 Setting My bash_profile for SSH